Marcia Hutchinson: Politics

-Marcia joined the Labour Party in 2016.
-In response to the underrepresentation of Black Councillors in the city (who in 2017 made up 12% of the population of the city but just 3% of councillors) she set up the Pipeline Project.
-In 2021 three Pipeline Project Alumni including Marcia were elected as Labour Councillors.
+Hutchinson joined the Labour Party in 2016.
+In response to the underrepresentation of Black Councillors in the City of Manchester (who in 2017 made up 12% of the population of the city but just 3% of councillors) she set up the Pipeline Project.
+In 2021 three Pipeline Project Alumni including Hutchinson were elected as Labour Councillors.

 She resigned in December 2021 because of the "toxic culture" of the ruling Labour group on the council.

 In May 2022, she appeared in The Guardian's Dining across the divide feature discussing attitudes to immigration and racism.

 Writing

-Her solo novel The Mercy Step, inspired by her early life in Bradford will be published by Cassava Republic in July 2025.
+Hutchinson's solo novel The Mercy Step, inspired by her early life in Bradford, was published by Cassava Republic in July 2025.
+The Mercy Step won a British Book Award and was shortlisted for the Womens Prize for Fiction.
+Hutchinson was named one of the 10 best new novelists of 2025 by The Observer.